sampsyo/home/_posts/2014-10-19-bugrubric.md

 You're an emissary from another world.
 In your world, bug reporting is as ingrained a skill as walking while texting is in ours:

-> I narrowed down the crash to the 416th ficus in that file---here's a file that contains only that ficus that still crashes.
+> I narrowed down the crash to the 416th ficus in that file---here's a file that contains only that crashy ficus.
 I cleared out all the other metadata to show that the crash has to be related to the name field.
 If I change its name from Sébastien to Sebastien, the crash goes away.
 I've also attached the *accent-aigu*--free, crash-free version of the file for comparison.
 >
 > The crash doesn't seem to be platform-specific; I tried it on my Amiga 500 with the same result.

 Full credit!
 Your thorough investigation is probably *more* helpful than a proposed fix.
-You didn't need to get your hands dirty trying to understand the code, but this will make the fix a small matter of programming.
+You didn't need to get your hands dirty trying to understand the code, and for us, this will make the fix a *small matter of programming*.